Lennar posts better-than-expected quarterly profit on higher home prices

-June 16 (Reuters) - Lennar Corp (LEN.N) reported a better-than-expected quarterly profit on Wednesday, helped by higher home prices as supply of new homes remains tight even as demand soars.
+(Reuters) -Lennar Corp reported a better-than-expected quarterly profit on Wednesday, helped by higher home prices as supply of new homes remains tight even as demand soars.

 The COVID-19 pandemic has fueled demand for spacious and more expensive homes as millions of Americans work from home and take classes remotely.